Home Improvements for Aging Homeowners

 Aging in Place with Universal Design

-By 2030, nearly one in five Americans will be over age 65.
-Today, more than 35 million Americans are age 65 or above – a tenfold increase in the 65 and overpopulation since 1900.
+By 2030, nearly one in five Americans will be over the age 65.
+Today, more than 35 million Americans are age 65 or above – a tenfold increase in the 65 and over population since 1900.
+As with anything that gains in population or popularity, there are new home solutions for homeowners looking to remain in their home as they age gracefully.

-A growing specialty within the remodeling industry called Aging in Place allows active seniors to stay in their homes longer.
-Aging in Place (also known as Universal Design) is a design approach that seeks to create environments and systems that can be used by as many people as possible and adapts the home to the physical needs of its occupants.
+A growing specialty within the remodeling industry called Aging in Place or Universal Design allows active seniors to stay in their homes longer.
+Aging in Place / Universal Design is a design approach that seeks to create home environments and systems that can be used by as many people as possible and adapts the home to the physical needs of its occupants.

 Home Safety Features for Seniors

-Sea Pointe Construction works with Universal Design techniques such as installing a barrier-free walk-in shower in the bathroom, adding motion sensor lights to all the rooms in the house, placing aesthetically pleasing grab bars in the bedrooms and bathrooms for balance and assistance, putting in a lift on stairs, and even installing an elevator between floors.
+Sea Pointe Construction works with Universal Design techniques such as installing a barrier-free walk-in shower in the bathroom, adding motion sensor lights to all the rooms in the house, placing aesthetically pleasing grab bars in the bedrooms and bathrooms for balance and assistance, putting in a lift on stairs, ensuring wheelchair access with proper clearances, and even installing an elevator between floors.

 What is Aging in Place?